The impossible miracle of Biblioteca Vasconcelos: Floating 600,000 books | Mexico City

-The office I was required to go to was in the back of the library, and in my broken Spanish I asked if I could take pictures and was given a form to fill out.
-That, coupled with identification, and soon I received a plastic tag on a lanyard which identified me as okay to use a camera (unlike everyone else snapping away with their phones!).
+The office I had been directed to was in the back of the library.
+I faced another woman, this one sitting at a crowded L-shaped desk near one of the doors that opened out onto the gardens.
+I asked if I could take pictures and was given a form to fill out.
+That, coupled with a Quebec driver’s license, and soon I received a plastic tag on a lanyard which gave me Official Status.
+Hooray, okay to use a camera!

-It was designed by the architect Alberto Kalach and was built next to the old Buenavista railway station, north of the city center, opening in May of 2006.
-Housing a collection of 600,000 books (using the Dewey Decimal System!), it also features a hanging skeleton of a large gray whale decorated by the artist Gabriel Orozco called “Matrix Móvil”.
-We were privileged to see an extensive retrospective of Orozco’s work in the Museo Jumex (March, 2025) which I’ll describe in a later post.
-This whale creation is well traveled, having been shown at the Museum of Modern Art in New York in 2009.
+The library opened in May of 2006, designed by the architect Alberto Kalach and built next to the old Buenavista railway station, north of the city center.
+Housing a collection of 600,000 books (using the Dewey Decimal System!), it also features the hanging skeleton of a large gray whale decorated by the artist Gabriel Orozco called “Matrix Móvil”.
+I saw a retrospective of Orozco’s work in the Museo Jumex (March, 2025) which I’ll describe in a later post.
+The whale creation is well traveled, having been shown at the Museum of Modern Art in New York in 2009.

 Tags: , ,